wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Cells

-The worksheet is organized in cells.
-Each cell can contain other cells or the following types of content:
+The worksheet is organized in cells. wxMaxima knows the following cell types:

-* one or more lines of _Maxima_ input
+* Math cells, containing one or more lines of _Maxima_ input.
-* one or more image
-* output of,  or a question from, _Maxima_
+* Output of,  or a question from, _Maxima_.
+* Image cells.
-* a text block that can for example be used for documentation
+* Text cells, that can for example be used for documentation.
-* a title, section or a subsection.
+* A title, section or a subsection.
+6 levels of different headings are possible.
+* Line breaks.

 The default behavior of _wxMaxima_ when text is entered is to automatically create a math cell.
 Cells of other types can be created using the Cell menu,  using the hot keys shown in the menu or using the drop-down list in the toolbar.
 Once the non-math cell is created, whatever is typed into the file is interpreted as text.